iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: the inspector tab showing the list view

-While useful, this is also limited - we can only do this for one point at a time, the value depends at least in part by the zoom level of the **Map** window, and if we want to save the data for later analysis, we have to do it every single time we click on a new point.
+|br| While useful, this is also limited - we can only do this for one point at a time, the value depends
+at least in part by the zoom level of the **Map** window, and if we want to save the data for later analysis, we have to do it every single time we click on a new point.